UCI-CS-175-Cool-Kids-Club/Neat_Fighter/docs/final.md

         self.agent.sendCommand("attack {}".format(0 if output[3] <= 0 else 1))
 ```

-These calculated values are then passed to AgentResult which we use as our fitness function.
-This assigns a fitness to each genome by giving it a scaled reward for inflicting damage and punishes the agent for elapsed time and the distance between the agent and the enemy.

 __Fitness__<br>
-For each genome, we calculate its fitness or how well it does by taking into considering the following results: mission_time, inflicted damage, distance to the other player, and damage taken.
+For each genome, we calculate its fitness or how well it does by taking into considering the following results: mission time, inflicted damage, distance to the other player, and damage taken.
 As time goes on in the arena, we want to punish the genome because we favor a specie that kill the other opponent as fast as possible.
 We also want to reward inflicting damage on the other agent and punish taking damage.
 Lastly, as a means to encourage begining species to get closer to the other agent, we included the distance in our fitness where the distance area over a period of time will be subtracted from the overall fitness.
 In order words, a specie that consistently spend its time closer to the other agent will have a smaller distance area hence the punishment will be less.

 For each of the variable that we are taking in consideration for our fitness function, it is multiplied by a scaling factor in order to make sure that there is a logical ordering of importance.
 In our current settings, we rate the importance of the variables in the following way of highest to lowest: inflicted damage, damage taken, mission time, and distance area.